 After the first opening of the exhibition at the Slovak Embassy in The Hague on Thursday, May 16, 2019, the artist’s most prominent works were displayed at the main exhibition at the World Trade Center in The Hague.
-Much like the first exhibition, the event began with a kick off by the founder of Victory Art, Viktória Pikovská and the Ambassador of Slovak Republic, His Excellency, HE Roman Bužek.
+Much like the first exhibition, the event began with a kick-off by the founder of Victory Art, Viktória Pikovská, and the Ambassador of Slovak Republic, His Excellency, HE Roman Bužek.
 After her speech, Pikovská gave the floor to the artist Ehret for her to perform a live painting.
-The live painting performance embraced the highlight of the exhibition, her work with golden dust powder and was appreciated by all of the guests.
+The live painting performance embraced the highlight of the exhibition, her work with golden dust powder, and was appreciated by all of the guests.

 The reason why the artist deeply connects with live painting performances is that, to her, they are absolutely raw.
 As she mentions, there is no fake moment in a live performance.
-Finally, the kick-off concluded with intriguing questions from Pikovská to the artist.
+Finally, the kick-off was concluded with intriguing questions from Pikovská to the artist.

-However, the enjoyment of the exhibition was not only limited to the great art and people.
-It was also the sponsors that made the event possible that who made the night so much more memorable.
+However, the enjoyment of the exhibition was not only limited to great art and people.
+It was also the sponsors that made the event possible who made the night so much more memorable.
 Ewal’s Cargo Care ensured that all the art pieces arrived at the exhibition on time and in pristine condition.
 On the other hand, Veggihap ensured that everyone arriving would not have to go home with an empty stomach while contributing to the food waste problem that is incredibly prominent in today’s society.
-And to wash it all down, we had award winning beer, De Leckere beer as well as Slovak wine provided by the Embassy of Slovakia.
+And to wash it all down, we had award-winning beer, De Leckere beer as well as Slovak wine provided by the Embassy of Slovakia.
 This event would not have been possible without these contributors and we would like to thank them for making it so successful.

 Thank you to those, who make this exhibition possible: